LoganSDN/LoganSDN/README.md

 - 👋 Hi, I’m @LoganSDN
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning at 42 School Lyon
-- 📫 How to reach me : mystery 🤐
+- 📫 How to reach me : lsidan@student.42lyon.fr

 <!---
 LoganSDN/LoganSDN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.